 Who Qualifies for OHIP Physiotherapy?

-Youth (19 and Under): Kids and teens up to 19 qualify too.
-Think sports injuries or rehab after an accident—OHIP steps in to support younger folks.
+- Youth (19 and Under): Kids and teens up to 19 also qualify for coverage.

-Chronic Condition Flare-Ups: Got a chronic issue like back pain or MS that’s gotten worse lately, messing with your movement?
-With a doctor’s referral showing the decline, OHIP might cover you.
+- Chronic Condition Flare-Ups: In some cases, a chronic issue (like back pain or MS) that has worsened recently, messing with movement, may be covered with a doctor’s referral showing the decline.

 What’s Actually Covered?